 Pique Tea offers a range of black, green, caffeine-free herbal teas and even TCM mushroom elixirs.
-You can purchase individual flavours or save by getting an assorted flavor collection.
-Here are some of the sample bundles:
+You can purchase individual flavors or save by getting an assorted flavor collection.

 What are Pique Tea Crystals?